-Advanced affiliate marketers may however, find substantial advantages in building their own system for maximum control and flexibility.
+Advanced affiliate marketers may, however, find substantial advantages in building their own system for maximum control and flexibility.
 This does not need to happen on day 1 or 2, but long-term – should be an option.

 To properly manage the affiliate channel, a dedicated team will be needed.
 It can start off small and scale with the growth of the channel.
 The team’s main functions are:

 Rewarding partners should be generous.
 In the digital economy, the cost of sale for any incremental unit is nearly zero, and the main cost component is marketing.